What causes bloating?

 Eat smaller meals more often to reduce bloating and indigestion.
 Instead of eating 2-3 large meals daily eat 4-6 smaller meals.
 Be sure to chew thoroughly and eat slowly which helps digestion.
 Eating slowly also helps you eat less as it allows signals from food being in your stomach to fully register with the brain and reduce your appetite.

-5) High fiber foods like kale – Certain foods are more prone to causing bloating because they are high in FODMAPs (Fermentable Oligo-, Di-, Mono-saccharides And Polyols).
+5) High fiber foods like kale –Foods that causing bloating include fibrous foods because they are high in FODMAPs (Fermentable Oligo-, Di-, Mono-saccharides And Polyols).
 A low FODMAP diet is recommended to patients with Irritable Bowel Syndrome to reduce gassiness and bloating.
 Fermentable oligo, di, and monosaccharides are carbohydrates that don’t get absorbed by the body and instead ferment in your large intestine, creating gas.

 How to Reduce Bloating from Foods:

-Digestive enzymes can help break down carbohydrates and reduce gassiness and bloating.
+Digestive enzymes can help break down carbohydrates and reduce gasiness and bloating.

 6) Food intolerances – One of the most commonly known food items in the list of high FODMAP foods is dairy that has the disaccharide lactose.
 Most people become lactose intolerant as they get older because they no longer produce enough lactase digestive enzyme to break down and absorb the lactose within dairy products.
 Without lactase your body is unable to absorb lactose it makes its way to the gut where your gut bacteria ferment lactose and produce gas, causing bloating.